-The teens suffering from this condition could be at risk for demonstrating impulsive behavior while driving, they could take unnecessary risks, seek thrills, or use immature judgement.
+The teens suffering from this condition could be at risk for demonstrating impulsive behavior while driving, they could take unnecessary risks, seek thrills, or use immature judgment.
 Also, individuals suffering from ADHD are more likely to be heavy drinkers, and this may aggravate their problems further.

 Individuals with ADHD more prone to aggressive driving

 Aggressive driving is obviously dangerous, and the individuals who suffer from ADHD are prone to spells impulsive behavior, outbursts, and aggressive driving.
 When a person becomes aggressive behind the wheel, he/she may become easily enraged at another driver who is going too slow or when passing vehicles.
 This can force the driver to engage in reckless driving behavior such as cutting off other drivers, speeding, tailgating and slamming on the brakes.
 This can lead to serious accidents.
 Common ADHD symptoms that increase accident risk:

 An individual with ADHD may strongly focus on something and ignore everything else around them.
 They may get consumed in their own thoughts and do not pay attention to other things.

 An impulsive driver can be as dangerous as a hyperfocused or distracted driver.
 When someone has ADHD, they tend to become frustrated and this can lead to impulsive behavior such as random speed changes, unexpected maneuvers, and aggressive driving.